 What kind of protections are there for freelancers?

 Even if you work mostly solo, you never have to go it alone.
 In fact, succeeding as a freelancer relies on building up contacts and having a supportive network.
-As part of Career Academy, we run an opportunities and networking Facebook group for creative and marketing professionals, many of whom are freelance.
+We run an opportunities and networking Facebook group for creative and marketing professionals, many of whom are freelance.

 But who do you turn to for advice over late payment, contractual disputes, or other workplaces issues when you don’t have an HR department to ask?
 Well, on a practical level unless you’re freelancing via PAYE, you’ll need to have professional indemnity insurance and potentially public liability too (if you’re working on site or with the public).